ivanpaulovich/FluentMediator/README.md

 ## Why

-When designing Event-Driven applications we often need to publish events from the infrastructure layer into your domain event handlers.
-We do not want frameworks dependencies to leak into our model then FluentMediator was born.
+When designing *CQRS* or *Event-Driven* applications we need to publish events from the infrastructure layer into the *domain event handlers*.
+We do not want framework dependencies leaking out to the Model then **FluentMediator** was born.

 ## Contributors